babinu-uthup-4JESUS-zz/Kaggle_Santander_Value_Prediction_Challenge/README.md

 However, things looked a lot better when lasso models were constructed in [Python](https://github.com/babinu-uthup-4JESUS/Kaggle_Santander_Value_Prediction_Challenge/blob/master/lasso_models/lasso_in_python.ipynb), giving us a test score of around 1.99, while trained with the optimal value of the lasso parameter, which in turned was obtained by cross validation on the training set.

-A combination of lasso and gradient boosting was [explored](https://github.com/babinu-uthup-4JESUS/Kaggle_Santander_Value_Prediction_Challenge/blob/master/xgboost_models/combine_xgboost_with_lasso.ipynb), but did not give any tangible benefit.
+A combination of lasso and gradient boosting methods was [explored](https://github.com/babinu-uthup-4JESUS/Kaggle_Santander_Value_Prediction_Challenge/blob/master/xgboost_models/combine_xgboost_with_lasso.ipynb), but did not give any tangible benefit.